-To gain additional perspective on the above results, we compute the alphas and factor betas of portfolios formed by sorting on PERF and MGMT across various lag lengths, up to the ten years used in the test.
+To gain additional perspective, we compute the alphas and factor betas of portfolios formed by sorting on PERF and MGMT across various lag lengths, up to the ten years used in the test.
 We first examine the lag patterns of alphas within each of the size segments.
 We then decompose the large-stock alphas across lags, revealing which of PERF's factor betas exhibit the persistence underlying each multifactor model's rejection by our test.